Living with wildlife

 Living with and enjoying our unique natural environment and the wildlife it supports comes with some challenges.
 Here are some tips for what to do when you encounter wildlife in the Macedon Ranges.

-You may enjoy regular visits from our unique local wildlife.
+You may enjoy regular visits from our local wildlife.
 But the native animals you see in the bush aren’t pets.
 Wild animals, no matter how timid or small, are capable of inflicting injury.
 So be careful, no matter how harmless they may appear:

-Injured or dead animals
+Injured or dead wildlife

 If you find an injured animal:

-Council do not deal with injured wildlife.
+Council does not handle injured wildlife.

-If you find dead wildlife on a Council road, please report it to us by calling (03) 5422 0333.
-If you find a dead animal on a major arterial road (highway, freeway or main road), contact VicRoads on 13 11 70.
+If you find dead wildlife on a Council road, report it at (03) 5422 0333.

 Don't feed wildlife